vllm-project/vllm-spyre/docs/contributing/architecture.md

 In the engine core, we customize the scheduler to handle the constraints of static batching and continuous batching.

 The changes are broader in the worker process.
-Here most of the main classes have Spyre-specific implementations.
-From the vLLM code we reuse mainly the sampling code with all the logits processing, as well as the pooling code for non-generative use cases.
+Most of the main classes have Spyre-specific implementations.
+From the vLLM code, we mainly reuse the sampling code (including logits processing) and the pooling code for non-generative use cases.

-We have model runners for 3 cases: static batching, continuous batching and pooling.
-The pooling model runner is very similar to the static batching one, but the main differences are that it does pooling instead of sampling and it uses the transformers modeling code instead of the `foundation-model-stack` code.
+We provide model runners for three cases: static batching, continuous batching and pooling.
+The pooling model runner is very similar to the static batching one, except that it does pooling instead of sampling and uses the `transformers` modeling code instead of the `foundation-model-stack` code.